 A lack of Digital Equity plans in South Carolina highlights a notable challenge for advancing the Digital Equity Plan: to better serve many populations and geographic areas of the state, the DOD will need to continue engagement and research to better understand existing needs and barriers.
 Further efforts will also require building a network of initiatives, services providers, and assets to address these needs and barriers.
 The DE Plan has been inspired by the successful programs of various partners listed in the asset inventory.
-Upon publication of other Digital Equity plans, the DOD will coordinate with the entities to align goals and objectives.
+Upon publication of other Digital Equity plans, the DOD will coordinate with the entities to align goals and objectives and incorporate best practices into the Plan.